 Development in the Western Sydney employment area is governed by the State Environmental Planning Policy (Western Sydney Employment Area) 2009.

-You can view the submissions and exhibition documents for further information.
+You can also view the Mamre Road Planning Agreement at the Department's VPA Register website and the submissions and exhibition documents at the Department's Plans Policies website for further information.